 Couples planning a destination wedding without the help of a consultant can work with a hotel's concierge, wedding planner, or banquet planner.
 Read through these key destination wedding questions to ask.

 The etiquette of a destination wedding generally calls for invited guests to pay for their own airfare and accommodations.
 The bride and groom pick up the tab for the ceremony, reception, guest food and beverages, and additional festivities.
 They may also want to prepare goody bags filled with a location map, SPF, flip-flops, a bottle of wine, and a welcome letter.

 It's smart for a couple planning a destination wedding to negotiate a discounted rate for booking multiple rooms and also check with airlines to determine if group airfare rates are available.

 A Destination Wedding Isn't for Everyone

-Brides and grooms who haven known forever that they've wanted to celebrate their wedding in their hometown, perhaps reciting vows in the same church or synagogue where their parents or even grandparents wed, will not want to travel out of town.
+Brides and grooms who have known forever that they will want to celebrate their wedding in their hometown, perhaps reciting vows in the same church or synagogue where their parents or even grandparents wed, will not want to travel out of town.

 Couples who don't enjoy travel shouldn't have a destination wedding, either.
 Nor should couples who look at their guest list and know that many people who matter to them would not be able to attend a faraway wedding because of finances, time constraints, family obligations, or for other reasons.
 But if a destination wedding sounds like the answer to your prayers, go for it!